 American president Donald Trump likes to boast about the domain names with the slogan or the name of his opponents.
 In 2019, for instance, his entourage bought the domain name todosconbiden.com.
 His democratic rival Joe Biden, who came up with the slogan ‘Todos Con Biden’ (All with Biden) probably didn't find this very amusing.
 Anyone visiting www.todosconbiden.com will read, 'Oops, Joe forgot about Latinos’, with a link to an official Trump website.

 Republican presidential candidate Jeb Bush was also ‘trumped’ in 2016.
 He registered jeb2016.com but forgot that jebbush.com was still available.
 New presidential candidate Trump took full use of this to promote his own website.

 That wasn't Jeb Bush's only internet problem.
 Anyone googling ‘Jeb for President’ at the time, was invariably redirected to the website of a couple who had bought the domain name jebforpresident.com in 2008 as a joke and used the site to advocate LGBT rights.

 Trump protected himself against similar tricks of political opponents by registering about 3200 domain names with all possible derivations of his name (trumpsoda.com, donaldtrumpart.com, 3dtrump.com, etc.).
 To no avail, because during his campaign for a second term he was given a taste of his own medicine.
 Democratic presidential candidate Tom Steyer bought the domain name of Trump's new slogan ‘Keep America Great’.
-On www.keepamericagreat.com you will find a very unambiguous account of what Steyer thinks of Donald Trump.
+On www.keepamericagreat.com you could find a very unambiguous account of what Steyer thought of Donald Trump.

 Trump protected himself against domain grabbing bypolitical opponents by registering about 3.200 domain names with all possible derivations of his name.